-Mock exams often take place in December or January for Year11 students.
+Mock exams often take place in December or January for Year 11 students.
 They are important for a number of reasons.
-Firstly they will give teachers, parents and the student themselves an idea of whether the student is on target to achieve predicted grades.
-Another plus point for mock exams is that it gives a practise run ahead of the final GCSE’s.
-It is really important to practise writing timed answers so that you get your timing right when it matters.
+Firstly, they will give teachers, parents and the student themselves an idea of whether the student is on target to achieve predicted grades.
+Another plus point for mock exams is that it gives a practice run ahead of the final GCSEs.
+It is really important to practise writing timed answers, so that you get your timing right when it matters.

 Mock exams are the nearest students will get in preparation for the real thing.
 It is also the time to make mistakes and learn from them.
-As a teacher I expect someone in my class to read the paper wrong and answer the wrong section, too many questions or not enough – yes really, it happens despite everything teachers say.
-However hopefully the same mistakes are then not replicated when it really counts in June.
+As a teacher, I expect someone in my class to read the paper wrong and answer the wrong section, too many questions or not enough – yes really, it happens despite everything teachers say.
+However, hopefully this means the same mistakes are then not replicated when it really counts in June.